 Corresponding authors can request a discount of 15% of the APC list price.
 Some RSC journals are excluded from this agreement, which runs through 2017.
 More information at OpenAccess.nl.

-An agreement has been reached with Springer in which researchers can publish Open Access in 1684 Springer hybrid subscription journals as of January 2015 (Springer Open Choice).
+Researchers can publish Open Access in 1684 Springer hybrid subscription journals as of January 2015 until the end of 2017 (Springer Open Choice).
 No APCs are applied to the corresponding authors of Wageningen University & Research.
 You will be offered the option to publish your article Open Access upon article acceptance, via the production system of Springer called ‘My Publication’.

 - Submit your manuscript via the Springer website.